octref/veturpack/README.md

 Try all features below in `Test.vue`.
 You can read more about these features in Vetur's documentation: https://vuejs.github.io/vetur/.

-- Do a emmet expansion on the html template.
+- Do an emmet expansion on the html template.
 For example, type `div` and then tab.
 - Complete on `<router|`.
 Because of the [`vue-router`](https://router.vuejs.org/) dependency, you should see [`router-link`](https://router.vuejs.org/api/#router-link).
 Read more about this feature in [Framework Support](https://vuejs.github.io/vetur/framework.html).
 - `yarn add element-ui`, reload the project and complete `<el`.
 You should see all tags from [Element UI](https://element.eleme.cn/#/en-US/component).
 Read more about this feature in [Framework Support](https://vuejs.github.io/vetur/framework.html).
 - Complete on `<foo`.
 You should see `<foo-tag>`.
 Read more about this feature in [Framework Support](https://vuejs.github.io/vetur/framework.html).